 Cell Phones.
-All cell phones must be silenced and put away.
+All cell phones must be turned off and put away (see me if you have an exceptional need).
 Thank you.

 Laptops.
 I have yet to meet the student who took good notes on a laptop.
 Apart from that, various studies have shown that handwritten notes are much more conducive to learning, remembering, and synthesizing new information.
 Unless you have a documented disability that requires the use of a laptop or tablet, prepare to take notes the old fashioned way, with paper and pencil.